Kes-k/Kes-k.github.io/_tabs/resume.md

 B.A. in Travel & Tourism Management — University of Nairobi (Completed December 2018)

-B.Sc. in Cybersecurity & Digital Forensics — The Open University of Kenya (Ongoing)

 **CERTIFICATIONS**

 Cisco Ethical Hacking — (December 2025)